fleetdm/fleet/docs/Using-Fleet/FAQ.md

 How to downgrade from Fleet Premium to Fleet Free:

-First, back up your users and update all team level users to global users:
+First, back up your users and update all team-level users to global users:

 1. Run the `fleetctl get user_roles > user_roles.yml` command.
 Save the `user_roles.yml` file so
    that, if you choose to upgrade later, you can restore user roles.